luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **hex_poly** (const std::string &): The formatted polynomial string specifying the plaintext polynomial.
 - **pool** (MemoryPoolHandle): The MemoryPoolHandle pointing to a valid memory pool.

-: Constructs a plaintext from a given hexadecimal string describing the plaintext polynomial.
+Usage: Constructs a plaintext from a given hexadecimal string describing the plaintext polynomial.

-: The string description of the polynomial must adhere to the format returned by to_string(),which is of the form "7FFx^3 + 1x^1 + 3" and summarized by the following rules:
+Note: The string description of the polynomial must adhere to the format returned by to_string(),which is of the form "7FFx^3 + 1x^1 + 3" and summarized by the following rules

     1. Terms are listed in order of strictly decreasing exponent
     2. Coefficient values are non-negative and in hexadecimal format (upper